01-edu/UX-UI/subjects/ux/sunday-night-movie/test-feature-1/README.md

 **Deliverables:**

-- Test protocol
+- A PDF document with a Test protocol
 - Pictures of the ongoing tests
-- A document with 3 ideas to improve the prototype based on you users' feedbacks.
+- A PDF document with 3 ideas to improve the prototype based on you users' feedbacks.

 **Resources:**